shwethashankar/Message_scheduler/README.md

 Redis v >= 4.0.9 should be installed in the server

 ## Configurations
-Configurations to be added in .env file
+Configurations to be updated in .env file

 SERVER_PORT = 9341